This documentation page is also available as an interactive notebook. You can launch the notebook in

 representing a general document instance.
 In this tutorial, we’ll be

-document types, such as Markdown and PDF.
+document types, such as Markdown and HTML.

 docs = pxt.create_table(